 I took refuge in the traditions we’d developed with our own children, but when they grew up and started families of their own, they started their own traditions.
 We know we’re welcome to join them (my daughter at her house in Los Angeles and my son at his in-laws near San Diego), but I’m too sick to travel.
 Another loss associated with the holidays.

-This reflective investigation led me to see that this mild sadness I tend to feel when the holidays roll around had turned into a bad mood this year simply because of the cumulative effect of all those losses.
-As soon as I realized that I associate Christmas with loss, my bad mood turned into a blue mood—a familiar sadness that softened my heart and made it possible for compassion to arise over how hard this time of year can be for me.
+This conscious investigation led me to see that this mild sadness I feel during the holidays had turned into a bad mood this year simply because of the cumulative effect of all those losses.
+Realizing this softened my heart and made it possible for compassion to arise over how hard this time of year can be for me.

 Let it be until it runs its course.

-I used to worry that a bad mood was the sign of a “new me”—that it was here to stay.
-But no bad mood has ever taken up permanent residence in my mind.
-This is because a mood is a mental state that arises due to causes and conditions of the moment, and those causes and conditions will change (that yarn I was waiting for did, indeed, arrive).
+Like all moods, a bad one is a mental state that arises due to causes and conditions of the moment, and those causes and conditions will change (that yarn I was waiting for did, indeed, arrive).
 Realizing the fleeting nature of a bad mood can help you hold it more lightly until it runs its course and passes out of your mind.

 In my book, I call this “letting it be,” and it’s the last step in that four-step approach to working skillfully with a painful mood or emotion.
 A bad mood is only a temporary visitor.
 It’s no big deal.
 When it happens, let it be without aversion, and try the suggestions in this piece: